open-component-model/ocm/docs/reference/ocm_add_routingslips.md

 given as JSON or YAML can be given to determine the attribute set of the new entry for unknown types.

+The following list describes the well-known entry types explicitly supported by this version of the CLI, their versions and specification formats.
+Other kinds of entries can be configured using the <code>--entry</code> option.

+- Entry type <code>comment</code>

+  An unstructured comment as entry in a routing slip.

+  The following versions are supported:
+  - Version <code>v1</code>

+    The type specific specification fields are:

+    - **<code>comment</code>**  *string*

+      Any text as entry in a routing slip.

+  Options used to configure fields: <code>--comment</code>

 If the <code>--repo</code> option is specified, the given names are interpreted relative to the specified repository using the syntax